-Our principal lease commitments consist of our lease for our corporate headquarters and engineering facilities and our global sales offices.
+Our principal lease commitments consist of our leases for our corporate headquarters and engineering and administration facilities and our global sales offices.

 In 2007, we entered into a secured revolving line of credit facility of up to \$5 million, subject to a borrowing base formula, with SVB.
-There was \$2.0 million and \$0 outstanding under this facility at December 31, 2008 and 2007, respectively.
+This facility was modified in 2008 to increase the limit to \$6 million.
+There was \$2.6 million and \$2.0 million outstanding under this facility at December 31, 2009 and 2008, respectively.